Rezaul33/Exploratory-Data-analysis-on-California-Housing-Price/README.md

         - Calculating R-squared (R2) score: Using r2_score() to measure the proportion of variance in the target variable that is predictable from the features.
 This indicates the goodness-of-fit of the model.
     - Model Saving:

-        - Joblib: Saves the trained Random Forest model to a file in the "../Model" directory using joblib.
+        - Joblib: Saved the trained Random Forest model to a file in the "../Model" directory using joblib.

 7. Build Streamlit App